SafaFIMOUD/Catalog-Items/item2.md

 ## Introduction

-Barbie is a beloved animated TV SHOW franchise that has enchanted audiences of all ages for decades.
-These TV SHOWs feature Barbie, the iconic fashion doll, in a variety of adventures and settings.
+Barbie is a beloved animated film franchise that has enchanted audiences of all ages for decades.
+These films feature Barbie, the iconic fashion doll, in a variety of adventures and settings.
 With a focus on friendship, empowerment, and creativity, Barbie movies have become a source of inspiration and entertainment for generations.

 ## Plot